 The offender does not have to have been identified or convicted.
 It is enough if it is likely that an offence took place.

-Most claims must be made within two years of the offence in order to receive retroactive assistance.
+Most claims must be made within three years of the offence in order to receive retroactive assistance.
 If the claim is submitted later than this, assistance is paid from the month following the claim.

 The following assistance is possible: